Protesters gather in Olympia amid heightened tension, added security

-Protesters began to gather at the state Capitol in Olympia on Sunday, amid heightened tensions and bolstered security in the wake of the pro-Trump assault on the nation’s Capitol last week.
+Protesters gathered at the state Capitol in Olympia on Sunday amid heightened tensions and bolstered security in the wake of the pro-Trump assault on the nation’s Capitol last week.

 The event on Sunday, billed as a protest against COVID restrictions and “vaccine discrimination” started small, with a crowd of under 100 people shortly after 1 p.m.